lsst-sitcom/sitcomtn-157/index.rst

 Creating the Jupyter Notebook
 -----------------------------

+- A Git repository has been created for each Science Unit to collect Jupyter notebooks that will be used as verification artifacts.
+   - It is acceptable to use a different Git repo if the Science Unit has already started work elsewhere.
 - Navigate to the `notebooks` directory in the Git repository (see `Git repo mapping <https://rubinobs.atlassian.net/wiki/spaces/LSSTCOM/pages/372867091/System-level+Science+Performance+Verification+Sprint>`_).
 - Name the notebook as `test_LVV-T***.ipynb`, replacing `***` with the Test Case number associated with the verification ticket under "Linked issues."
 - Create a new branch in the Git repository: